Top Tech Expectations for Future

 Side by side, virtual reality will continue its golden run, but it eventually stands to be supplanted by Augmented or Mixed Reality.
-Virtual Reality based products such as Oculus Rift, Sony’s PlayStation VR and HTC Vive are the rage now, but in 2017, AR based products such as Pokémon Go, which allow superimposing information or content of any kind on real world settings will take over.
+Virtual Reality based products such as Oculus Rift, Sony’s PlayStation VR and HTC Vive are the rage now, but in the coming days, AR based products such as Pokémon Go, which allow superimposing information or content of any kind on real world settings will take over.

 6. Internet of Things Gets a Reality Check

 The Internet of Things received it first big challenge in September 2016, when some malware took control of millions of internet-connected devices and launched what has been the largest-in-class attack to date.
 The attack left large swathes of internet inaccessible for days.
-Undoubtedly, 2017 will see several such attacks, much more potent, bringing a reality-check to the hype surrounding the Internet of Things.
+Undoubtedly, the coming days will see several such attacks, much more potent, bringing a reality-check to the hype surrounding the Internet of Things.
 There will be a major focus on security as well in the IoT scheme of things.

 7. Convergence Inches Closer to Reality

-2017 will also witness a convergence of the internet and television, or live TV, allowing us to see television when we want it, rather than fix our schedule around television shows.
+This year will also witness a convergence of the internet and television, or live TV, allowing us to see television when we want it, rather than fix our schedule around television shows.
 YouTube is already putting together a live TV package, and players such as Hulu and Amazon are positioning to enter the fray.